List of Inspector Rebus characters: Morris Gerald "Big Ger" Cafferty

 Morris Gerald Cafferty ("Big Ger") is a notorious Edinburgh crime boss and a frequent antagonist throughout the Rebus series.
 Although he has a brief cameo in the third novel Tooth and Nail, he first appears as a main character in The Black Book.
 Physically intimidating, as well as being ruthless and manipulative, he is one of Scotland's most powerful gangsters.
-He controls an organization that can apply intimidation, coercion, bribery, and murder to achieve his goals, but he is quite willing to wield these tools personally.
+He controls an organisation that can apply intimidation, coercion, bribery, and murder to achieve his goals, but he is quite willing to wield these tools personally.

 Cafferty was born on 18 October 1946 and by the 1980s he had become the controlling crime boss of Edinburgh.
 His relationship with Rebus ranges from outright hostility to an uneasy partnership.
 Cafferty habitually mocks Rebus by calling him 'Strawman', a nickname based on a court officer's error in calling Rebus to testify at a trial.
 The two men are about the same age and are sometimes described as looking like brothers, as they get older.
 As a result of their relationship, Rebus is often accused of being 'in Cafferty's pocket'.

 At the end of The Black Book (1993), Rebus is able to arrest him on ample evidence.
 Cafferty is sent to HM Prison Barlinnie, whose warden falls under his control.
 In Mortal Causes (1994), Cafferty's son is murdered; Cafferty, in prison, helps Rebus find the killer, and then breaks out (temporarily) to exact revenge.
 During Cafferty's incarceration, Rebus keeps returning to Cafferty for assistance, which Cafferty either provides, refuses, or disguises with misdirection, usually dropping an inadvertent clue or two.
 For example, he assigns the Weasel to help Rebus locate the driver who hit Rebus's daughter in The Hanging Garden (1998).
 In Set in Darkness (2000), Cafferty engineers a curtailment of his prison term on compassionate grounds (he has faked having cancer), and Rebus is horrified to find him singing Robert Burns in public.
 Cafferty, however, suggests that he will henceforward be a respectable real-estate tycoon instead of a gangster.

 In later novels, Cafferty is a near-permanent figure, claiming to have gone straight while retaining criminal control of Edinburgh from behind the scenes.
 He is often linked to cases that Rebus and Clarke are investigating, but there is never enough evidence to bring charges against him.